 All liquid broth soups speed up the movement of mucus, because they are hot fluids that dilate blood vessels, increasing blood flow.
-This allows mucus to flush everything out including the infecting agents and alleviating congestion.
+This allows mucus to flush everything out. including the infecting agents, and alleviate congestion.

-Soups are also hydrating in general because they contain both water and salt, which are both important when fighting off an infection.
-Further, some research suggests chicken soup can reduce inflammation associated with colds and flu, providing further symptomatic relief.
+Soups are also hydrating in general because they contain both water and salt.
+Further, some research suggests chicken soup can help to better manage the high inflammation levels associated with colds and flu, providing further symptomatic relief.

 Bone Broth Promotes Gut Healing

 In recent years, healthcare researchers have begun to understand that our overall health and wellbeing is intimately connected to our gut.
 In fact, many modern diseases are now believed to be strongly influenced by a toxic mix of gut bacteria.

 The standard American diet (SAD) – high in unhealthy hydrogenated and trans fats as well as processed, refined, and overly sugared foods, while simultaneously being low in complex carbohydrates, plant-based foods, healthful fats, and other needful nutrients – is not supportive of good health.